-- Submit an online application for admission to the Graduate and International Student Services office; - Submit official transcripts of all undergraduate/graduate coursework.
-Students are required to provide UCM with official copies of transcripts from all prior colleges and universities attended.
-Failure to disclose a transcript may result in dismissal from UCM. - If no graduate credit coursework has been completed, applicants must have an awarded bachelor's degree from a regionally accredited institution. - If graduate credit coursework has been obtained, applicants must have a cumulative graduate GPA of 3.0 or higher for admission. - Include a \$30 non-refundable application fee.
+- Submit an online application for admission to the Graduate Studies office. - Submit official transcripts from the institution where a bachelor's degree was earned or currently in progress of earning, as well as from any university or college attended since obtaining the bachelor's degree. - If no graduate credit coursework has been completed, applicants must have an awarded bachelor's degree from a regionally accredited institution. - If graduate credit coursework has been obtained, applicants must have a cumulative graduate GPA of 3.0 or higher for admission. - Include a \$30 non-refundable application fee.

-When all materials are received, the Graduate and International Student Services office will conduct an initial evaluation.
-Applicants meeting the requirements for admission to Graduate Studies will be forwarded to the program, as designated by the student, for consideration and recommendation.
+When all materials are received, the Graduate Studies office will conduct an initial evaluation.
+Applicants meeting the University requirements for admission will be forwarded to the program, as designated by the student, for consideration and recommendation.
 Programs may have additional application requirements.
-Please review the individual catalog listing for the program of interest for detail regarding program specific admission requirements.
+Please review the individual catalog listing for the program of interest for detail regarding program-specific admission requirements.
 The program, after examining the credentials, will make an admission decision regarding acceptance into the program.
-After a review of the student's credentials, the program may determine that the student should fulfill certain school requirements or prerequisites for the degree before beginning program.
-The program will notify the student of accion taken and admission status.
+After a review of the student's credentials, the program may determine that the student should fulfill certain academic requirements or prerequisites for the degree before beginning program requirements.
+These requirements will be specified by the program at the time of acceptance into the program.
+If a student will be changed to "Non degree seeking".
+The program will notify the student of the action taken and admission status.
 If admitted to a program, a faculty advisor will be assigned and will assist the student in formulating a program of study leading to the attainment of the student's objectives in pursuing graduate work.
 Students who are admitted must enroll in program coursework within 12 months or reapply for admission to the program.

 Application Procedures for Graduate Non-Degree Students: An individual with an awarded bachelor's degree from a regionally accredited institution who is not seeking a graduate degree may enroll in graduate courses and receive credit as a non-degree student.
-Applicants for non-degree status must submit an application for admission, the official transcript showing the earned undergraduate degree from a regionally accredited institution, and pay the \$30 application fee.
+Applicants for non-degree status must submit an application for admission, the official transcript showing the earned undergraduate degree from a regionally accredited institution and pay the \$30 application fee.